Skip to content

 Irregular nouns become plural by some other inflection, or they may simply remain as is.
 These nouns are harder to learn, but we have the answers to all the common questions on proper noun forms.
 Check out our guides on the correct plural of platypus, rhinoceros, shrimp.
 Or Latin and Greek words, like “analysis“; “colloquium“, and “alumnus“.

-What’s the Plural of Wharf?
+What’s the Plural of Wolf?

 • by